sourcesync/capitol-gains/README.md

     - Specifically, this tool is used to track the average 1-year return on investment by individual members of congress based on their trading history.
 - **src/stockmarket.py:**
     - This script has tools for retrieving historical stock prices.
+- **xg_boost.ipynb:**
+    - This notebook has code for running and testing the XGBoost and hard-coded scoring algorithm on test data.